 Don’t obsess about length — we suggest 300-1000 words for blog posts, but if we feel you’ve written too much or too little, we’ll suggest ways to expand or contract.

 Bio — at the conclusion of your blog post insert and italicized paragraph giving your name, position, school/district, and how readers can connect with you (i.e., email or Twitter).

 Send your blog post as an attachment in an e-mail message, preferably as a Word document, to firstname.lastname@example.org.
 Please do not paste the text into the e-mail message or link to a Google doc.
 Use the subject line “MSET Blog Post Submission.”
 You can expect an e-mail response verifying that we received your piece within a few days.

 About Artwork and Photographs

 MSET appreciates receiving photographs and artwork related to your piece.
 We consider photos (color or black-and-white), slides, and examples of student work for publication.
-Digital photos must have a resolution of at least 300 dpi.
+Digital photos must be high resolution for publication purposes.
 Please include the name of the photographer or the source.
 And please add a note to explain photos and artwork, including the name and location of the school, if applicable.
 This information helps us when we write captions.